dd86k/bindbc-libmicrohttpd/README.md

 On Windows, you'll need the [libmicrohttpd-latest-w32-bin.zip](https://www.gnu.org/software/libmicrohttpd/) archive.

-On Ubuntu, you'll need the `libmicrohttpd-dev` package to compile your project and `libmicrohttpd12` shared library package to run.
+On Ubuntu, you'll need the `libmicrohttpd12` shared library package to run.
+Otherwise, for the static configuration, the `libmicrohttpd-dev` package.

 # License